XuRuichen98/XuRuichen98.github.io/_pages/about.md

 ### 欢迎来到我的主页！

-I am Ruichen Xu, a PhD student in Pure Mathematics at the Academy of Mathematics and Systems Science, Chinese Academy of Sciences, under the guidance of Professor Xin Wan.
+I am Ruichen Xu, a PhD student in Pure Mathematics at the Academy of Mathematics and Systems Science, Chinese Academy of Sciences, under the guidance of Professor Xin WAN.

 **Contact**: xuruichen21[at]mails.ucas.ac.cn